-- f.
-All incoming roofing contractor applications and accompanying documents are reviewed by the Director of the Roofing Registration Unit to determine whether the application should be approved on an annual basis. - g.
-All applications undergo initial review within five business days of receipt. - h.
-For all applications received, the completed application, tax clearance certificate, certificate of liability insurance, certificate of workers' compensation coverage or affidavit of exemption under the workers' compensation act, and appropriate fees must be included for processing. - i.
+- a.
+All incoming roofing contractor applications and accompanying documents are reviewed by the Roofing Registration Unit Coordinator and Investigator to determine whether the application should be approved on an annual basis. - b.
+All applications undergo initial review within five business days of receipt.

+- c.
+For all applications received, the completed application, KDOR tax clearance certificate, certificate of liability insurance, registration with the Secretary of State, certificate of workers' compensation coverage or affidavit of exemption under the workers' compensation act, and appropriate fees must be included for processing. - d.
 If an application lacks necessary information, the investigator will send the applicant a notice identifying what documents or actions are necessary to complete the application.
-This notice indicates the applicant has 30 days to provide the necessary reply before a member of the staff categorizes the application as abandoned. - j.
-Following a period of processing, if the Director determines that sufficient evidence exists that a violation of the Kansas Roofing Registration Act has occurred, the Deputy Attorney General assigns the file to an Assistant Attorney General for an enforcement action recommendation, subject to the approval of the Attorney General. - k.
-The Division's Assistant Attorneys General, Director, and investigators also inform and cooperate with other interested state or federal officials or agencies in cases suggesting violations of other civil or criminal state or federal laws. - 1.
+This notice indicates the applicant has 30 days to provide the necessary reply before a member of the staff categorizes the application as abandoned. - e.
+Following a period of processing, if the Director determines that sufficient evidence exists that a violation of the Kansas Roofing Registration Act has occurred, the Deputy Attorney General assigns the file to an Assistant Attorney General for an enforcement action recommendation, subject to the approval of the Attorney General. - f.
+The Division's Assistant Attorneys General, Director, and investigators also inform and cooperate with other interested state or federal officials or agencies in cases suggesting violations of other civil or criminal state or federal laws. - g.
 The Division ensures the maintenance of the webpage that lists currently registered roofers for the public and provide answers to any inquiries coming to the office through e-mail, fax or telephone.